Deena Kelly Costa, PhD, RN, FAAN

 email: deena.costa@yale.edu

-Dr. Costa has completed an Agency for Healthcare Research & Quality Career Development Award (K08) in 2021 and has received funding as PI/MPI from American Thoracic Society, American Nurses Foundation, and other foundation awards.
-She is co-investigator on several federally funded R01s, included a recent R01 studying the continuity of interprofessional teams in ICUs (PI Yakusheva).
-She serves on the Editorial Board of CHEST Critical Care, the American Journal of Critical Care, and Heart & Lung.
-She is Planning Committee Chair for American Thoracic Society’s Nursing Assembly.
-Dr. Costa was recipient of the ATS Nursing Assembly Early Career Achievement Award (2019) and Harriet H. Werley New Investigator Award from Midwest Nursing Research Society (2017) and was inducted as a Fellow in the American Academy of Nursing (2019).
+In Dr. Costa’s federally funded research, she incorporates both quantitative and qualitative methods to examine ICU interprofessional teams, patient outcomes and how to best support patients, families, and clinician well-being.
+She is PI of federally funded research projects (see current grants below) from National Heart Lung, and Blood Institute, and Agency for Healthcare Research and Quality; she has previously received funding from Agency for Healthcare Research and Quality, American Thoracic Society, American Nurses Foundation, and other foundation awards.
+She is an Associate Editor of CHEST Critical Care, and on the editorial board of the American Journal of Critical Care, and Heart & Lung.
+Dr. Costa was inducted as a Fellow in the American Academy of Nursing (2019), is a recipient of the ATS Nursing Assembly Early Career Achievement Award (2019) and Harriet H. Werley New Investigator Award from Midwest Nursing Research Society (2017).
 Notably, she served an advisor for Governor Gretchen Whitmer’s office during spring 2020 that informed the development of Executive Order 2020-30 that suspended scope of practice laws for advance practice nurses and eliminated regulatory and legal barriers for the nursing workforce in Michigan during the pandemic.

 Dr. Costa completed her Master’s and PhD in nursing outcomes research at the University of Pennsylvania School of Nursing Center for Healthcare Outcomes and Policy Research and a post-doctoral fellowship in critical care medicine at the University of Pittsburgh, Department of Critical Care Medicine in the Clinical Research, Investigation, and Systems Modeling of Acute Illness (CRISMA) Center.
 She has a Bachelor’s of Italian Studies from Boston University and BSN from Binghamton University.
 Dr. Costa joins YSN after working as an Associate Professor at the University of Michigan School of Nursing.

-Dr. Costa is an experienced health services researcher that studies the organization and management of critical care, with specific expertise in survey methods, quantitative analyses and more recently, qualitative methods and implementation science approaches to improving ICU care delivery, ICU teams, and patient outcomes.
+Dr. Costa is an experienced health services researcher that studies the organization and management of health care, with specific expertise in survey methods, quantitative and qualitative methods approaches to improving care delivery and patient outcomes.
 She has a dedicated commitment to supporting the nursing workforce through research and policy.

 NIH bibliography